Orozco1230/Function_Activation/README.md

-Here is a well-structured `README.md` for your project in English:

-markdown
 # Activation Functions for Neural Networks

 This repository provides implementations and visualizations of commonly used activation functions in neural networks.
 These functions are essential in deep learning as they introduce non-linearity to the model and help it learn complex patterns.